snoyberg/conduit/resourcet/README.md

     "This could take a long time, don't delay releasing the resource!"
 ```

 Try entering a valid value, such as 3, and then enter 0.
-Notice that in both cases the "Freeing scarce resource" message it printed.
+Notice that in both cases the "Freeing scarce resource" message is printed.
 And by using `release` before `somethingElse`, we guarantee that the resource is freed *before* running the potentially long process.

 In this specific case, we could easily represent our code in terms of bracket with a little refactoring.